abderrahmaneosmani/todoApp/README.md

 # Simple todo App With Node.js , Express.js,Mysql
 this is an example of create ,read ,update, delete web application built with express.js and mysql

-# The ToDo app uses the following technologies and javascript libraries:
+# The ToDo app uses the following technologies:
 - Express.js
 - Node.js
 - Prisma